axoflow/axosyslog-core-docs/content/docs/app-man-syslog-ng/syslog-ng-ctl.1.md

   - `--control=\<socket\>` or `-c`

-    Specify the socket to use to access {{% productparam "ose" %}}.
+    Specify the socket to use to access {{% param "product.ose" %}}.
 Only needed when using a non-standard socket.